aaif/technical-committee/README.md

 ## Working Groups
 The TC supports multiple technical working groups. **Working Groups are only open to AAIF members at this time.** Participants must be invited to join.

-If someone from your organization would like to join, please have them [sign up here](https://forms.gle/mqvEADnhCsmsvmC69) using their business email address.
+If someone from an AAIF member organization would like to join, please [sign up here](https://forms.gle/mqvEADnhCsmsvmC69) using your business email address.

 The current list of working groups are:
    - Accuracy & Reliability